MDeLuise/tracky/README.md

   <summary>Run on a remote host</summary>

   Please notice that running the `docker-compose` file from another machine change the way to connect to the server.
-For example, if you run the `docker-compose` on the machine with the local IP `192.168.1.100` then you have to change the backend url in the [REACT_APP_API_URL](#configurations) variable to `http://192.168.1.100:8080/api`.
+For example, if you run the `docker-compose` on the machine with the local IP `192.168.1.100` then you have to change the backend url in the [API_URL](#configurations) variable to `http://192.168.1.100:8080/api`.
 In this case, the frontend of the system will be available at `http://192.168.1.100:8080`, and the backend will be available at `http://192.168.1.100:8080/api`.
 </details>

 ### Setup without docker